Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 ITEMS YOU’LL NEED:

-You probably already have the materials you need for the actual bookmarks in your craft stash, but I think these colorful tassels make a nice addition to the end and probably will justify you charging a little more for each bookmark.
+However, these colorful tassels make a nice addition to the end and probably will justify you charging a little more for each bookmark.

 5. Essential Oil-infused candles